Features

 Register for push notifications

-Push notifications require that the SDK has been configured and the user has been identified (unverified and anonymous users).
+Push notifications require that the SDK has been configured and the user has been identified (unverified users).
 The user identification is required to send the push notification to the correct user.

 The DevRev SDK offers a method to register your device for receiving push notifications.
 You can register for push notifications using the following method: